relay CLI reference

 Important implementation detail

-traffic_mode exists on the server as edge or session, but it is stored through app config, not as a relay deploy flag.
+traffic_mode and access_policy exist on the server, but they are stored through app config and lane policy, not as relay deploy flags.

 status, list, and projects are read-only views over the same deploy and app state tables the dashboard uses.